veronicaeyo/Beer-Data-Analysis/README.md

 ## Requirements
 Libraries used - To succesfully run this Jupyter notebook the following libraries need to be installed.

-    - Python 3     - Pandas     - Scikit-Learn     - Seaborn     - Matplotlib     - Numpy
+    - Python 3     - Pandas     - Scikit-Learn     - Seaborn     - Matplotlib     - Numpy  - BERTOPIC    - UMAP    - HDBSAN     - c-TF-IDF

  ## The approach
 The analysis was done on the dataset given.